Noah4563/Noah4563.github.io/index.md

 # Noah Meza's Portfollio

-I a first year computer science major at Csuf and plan to graduate in 2027.
+Im a first year computer science major at Csuf and plan to graduate in 2027.

 ## Favorite CPSC 120 Labs